 - The Government will increase the percentage of renewable energy to reach 17% of total national energy by 2025.

-Potential of Renewable Energy
+Current and Potential Renewable Energy